maykar/plex_assistant/README.md

 ## Companion Sensor

 Plex Assistant includes a sensor to display the names of currently connected devices as well as the machine ID of Plex clients.
 This is to help with config and troubleshooting.
-To update the sensor send the command "update sensor" to Plex Assistant either through Google Assistant or as a HA service call.
-The sensor is also updated any time Plex Assistant is sent a command.
-To view the sensor results, navigate to "Developer Tools" in HA's sidebar and click "States", then find `sensor.plex_assistant_devices` in the list below.

 Add the sensor by including the code below in your configuration.yaml file.